UBC-MDS/522_group_36/README.md

 2. **Run the container using the command line**
     ```
-    docker run --rm -it -p 9999:8888 lixuanlin/taxi-fare-predictor
+    docker-compose up
     ```
     \* We are doing a port mapping here.
-Try docker run --rm -it -p 8888:8888 lixuanlin/taxi-fare-predictor if your port 8888 port is free.
+To run the docker-compose, make sure your 8888 port is free.

     If you are testing this out locally, you can also build the Docker image locally by running the following commands:
     ```